Social Media

 Where: Shop G01, G/F, The Peak Galleria, 118 Peak Road, The Peak, Hong Kong

-How much: $628 per person
+How much: $798 per person

 Booking: Rajasthan Rifles

-Contact: 2388 8874‬, info@rajasthanrifles.com, www.rajasthanrifles.com
+Contact: 2388 8874‬, www.rajasthanrifles.com

 Most Indian stores across Hong Kong stock diyas (clay lamps) almost all year round.
 You can choose the plain ones and paint them with your kids for an easy and fun DIY craft exercise, or buy fancier decorative pieces.
-The good news is, these can be reused year on year.
+The good news is that these can be reused year on year.

-Read More: Mindful Gifts: Wrapped With Love From Hong Kong
+Read More: Mindful Gifts – Wrapped With Love From Hong Kong

 Now that we have checked off food and lights, let’s get you dressed for Diwali!
 You may not have many occasions to feel like an Indian Maharani, but this is one time of the year when too much bling feels just about right!

-We are certainly not short of options in Hong Kong.
 If you are looking for a statement piece, look at Sanskrit where viewings are by appointment only.
-If you want something equally dazzling (both in detail and price!) but can wear even while mix-and-matching a Western look, check out Tabla.
+If you want something equally dazzling (both in detail and price!) but can wear even while mixing and matching a Western look, check out Tabla.
 If you want something that you can wear not just on Diwali but also at your Indian best friend’s wedding, head to Kanta Trading Company or Nanak Clothes House.

-Read More: Eco-friendly Fashion: Where To Get Sustainable Clothes For Kids In Hong Kong
+Read More: Eco-friendly Fashion – Where To Get Sustainable Clothes For Kids In Hong Kong

 more sassy mama